 An ecosystem is a community or a group composed of biotic elements interacting with the abiotic elements.
 Ecology is the study of the interaction of the organisms in an area with their environment.
 The abiotic and biotic interactions maintain the equilibrium in the ecosystem.

 However, these components are not consistent, they fluctuate drastically in time.
-This can create stressful conditions to the biotic elements of the ecosystem.
+This can create stressful conditions for the biotic elements of the ecosystem.
 The abiotic factors can influence the number and type of biotic components in an ecosystem.
 Hence, it is necessary to learn to adapt to changing environmental conditions.

 Responses To Abiotic Factors

-There are various ways in which organisms respond to the various abiotic components.
+There are various ways in which living things or an organism respond to the various abiotic components.
 They include the following:

-- Regulate – It is the mechanism used by organisms to maintain a constant condition in the body.
+- Regulators – It is the mechanism used by organisms to maintain a constant condition in the body.
 For example, humans have the ability to maintain homeostasis in terms of body temperature.
 Humans try to maintain a temperature of 37oC by sweating in hot weather and shivering in a cooler one.

-- Conform – Most of the organisms do not have the ability to regulate their body condition and they have a fluctuating bodily condition as per the environment.
+- Conformers – Most of the organisms do not have the ability to regulate their body condition and they have a fluctuating bodily condition as per the environment.
 They are called conformers.

 - Migrate – Some organisms travel to far off places during a particular weather condition and return when the weather condition is restored.
 For example, birds from Siberia migrate to south during winter to avoid the cold weather.

-- Suspend – Some organisms have different mechanisms to escape harsh environment – for instance, some bacteria become spores which protects the cell from extreme conditions.
+- Suspend – Some organisms have different mechanisms to escape the harsh environment – for instance, some bacteria become spores which protects the cell from extreme conditions.
 Similarly, a bear going to hibernation during winter is another example.